Write all of the introduction content here. Only use NON

 Curriculum and Courses

-Psychology majors at Miami receive sound liberal arts training, which is good preparation for many different careers or areas of graduate study.
+Psychology majors at Miami University receive sound liberal arts training, which is good preparation for many different careers or areas of graduate study.
 The core curriculum surveys the methods and findings of a variety of areas in psychology.
 You may individualize your program by choosing courses that are especially recommended for your career goals.
 This flexibility provides excellent training for careers in mental health, school psychology, social work, parole/probation, business, industry, civil service, government, and personnel work.

 Research Opportunities

-The Department of Psychology has numerous faculty-run research labs covering three sub-areas for research and teaching interests:
+The Department of Psychology has numerous faculty-run research labs covering three sub-areas for research and teaching interests.
+These labs offer undergraduates an opportunity to interact and learn from specialized faculty and graduate students.

-- Brain, Cognitive, and Developmental Sciences
+Brain, Cognitive, and Developmental Sciences

-- Works to understand the cognitive, neurobiological, and developmental mechanisms involved in perceiving, learning, remembering, understanding, reasoning, and acting in the environment
+Works to understand the cognitive, neurobiological, and developmental mechanisms involved in perceiving, learning, remembering, understanding, reasoning, and acting in the environment

-- Clinical Program
+Clinical Program

-- Integrates science and practice with a focus on adult psychopathology, trauma, resilience, and child psychopathology in contexts such as families, schools, communities, and cultures
+Integrates science and practice with a focus on adult psychopathology, trauma, resilience, and child psychopathology in contexts such as families, schools, communities, and cultures

-- Social Program
+Social Program

-- Focuses on how individuals interact with the social world and the resulting effects on health connected to prejudice, the environment, belonging, and relationships
+Focuses on how individuals interact with the social world and the resulting effects on health connected to prejudice, the environment, belonging, and relationships

 Facts and Stats